williamdemeo/TypeFunc/README.md

 HoTT
 ====
-This repository collects some resources for learning about homotopy type theory.
+This repository collects some resources for learning about type theory and connections between topology to computing.

 Online Resources
 ================